angulardart/site-angulardart/src/angular/guide/lifecycle-hooks.md

 Angular removes all hero `<div>` elements from the DOM and destroys their spy directives at the same time.
 The spy's `ngOnDestroy` method reports its last moments.

-The `ngOnInit` and `ngOnDestroy` methods have more vital roles to play in real applications.
+The `ngOnInit` and `ngOnDestroy` methods have more vital roles to play in real apps.

 ### OnInit